The Living Encyclopedia of Consciousness

 Microdosing — Controlled Trials

-The first fully blinded, placebo-controlled microdosing trials are replacing anecdote with data.
-Early results show genuine improvements in cognitive flexibility, emotional regulation, and creative problem-solving — but effects are subtler and more individual-dependent than enthusiast culture suggested.
+The first fully blinded, placebo-controlled microdosing trials are finally swapping anecdote for data.
+Early results do show genuine gains in cognitive flexibility, emotional regulation, and creative problem-solving, though the effects are subtler and more person-to-person than the enthusiast crowd let on.

 Phase 2 — Imperial College London, UC Berkeley / 2023–2025